-- It is the responsibility of an owner or operator to possess the property-related rights and interests required by applicable provisions of 30 TAC §330.67. - It is the responsibility of an owner or operator to obtain any permits or approvals that may be required by local agencies such as for building construction, discharge of uncontaminated waters into ditches under control of a drainage district, discharge of effluent into a local sanitary sewer, etc. - The owner or operator will be aware of and meet their requirements and responsibilities associated with the public notice process for registrations, as required by applicable provisions of 30 TAC §330.69. - The owner or operator will be aware of and meet their requirements and responsibilities associated with standard registration conditions for MSW facilities, as required by applicable provisions of 30 TAC §330.73.
+- It is the responsibility of an owner or operator to possess the property-related rights and interests required by applicable provisions of 30 TAC §330.67. - It is the responsibility of an owner or operator to obtain any permits or approvals that may be required by local agencies such as for building construction, discharge of uncontaminated waters into ditches under control of a drainage district, discharge of effluent into a local sanitary sewer, etc. - The owner or operator will be aware of and meet their requirements and responsibilities associated with standard permit conditions for MSW facilities, as required by applicable provisions of 30 TAC §330.73.